ravilucky5005-coder/oct-31/README.md

 # student portfolio
 ### to this repository you are going to upload your portifolio.
-- nmae: fullname.html (e.g sruharu.html)
+- name: fullname.html (e.g sruharu.html)
 - porfile: srihari.png